RohitPrakashMhatre/Nifty_Strategy_Backtesting/README.md

 # Nifty_Strategy_Backtesting
 This project includes backtesting a strategy on the Nifty Index over 16+ years of historical data.
 The goal is to analyze the performance of strategy and evaluates its effectiveness.

-📊 DATA SOURCE:
+📊DATA SOURCE:
-Nifty & USD Data: Fetched using the yfinance library.
+-Nifty & USD Data: Fetched using the yfinance library.
-Data Retrieval Code: Included in the notebook for reproducibility.
+-Data Retrieval Code: Included in the notebook for reproducibility.

 📊 RESULTS AND INSIGHTS:
 - Identify the Inverse Correlation between Nifty Index and USD returns.